ibm-cloud-docs/Backup/configure-SQLDB-backup.md

 To protect an SQL Server cluster, you must install the Windows&reg; {{site.data.keyword.backup_notm}} Agent with the Cluster Support plug-in and SQL Server plug-in on each node in the cluster.
 Then, you can register a virtual server for the SQL Server role in the Portal and create and run backup jobs on the virtual server.
 Backup jobs on a virtual server are automatically directed to the active cluster node and do not reseed after a failover.

 To fully protect an SQL Server cluster, you must back up:
-- the quorum disk,
+- The quorum disk,
-- each physical node in the cluster,
+- Each physical node in the cluster,
-- cluster volumes,
+- Cluster volumes,
-- the SQL Server databases to provide point-in-time database recovery.
+- The SQL Server databases to provide point-in-time database recovery.

-When a cluster is fully protected, you can recover the cluster if components are lost, are corrupted or fail.
+When a cluster is fully protected, you can recover the cluster if components are lost, are corrupted, or fail.

 ## Advanced settings
 {: #SQLDBBackupAdvanced}

-### Log file Options
+### Log file options
 {: #SQLDBLogfile}

 When you create or edit a backup job, you can specify the level of detail for job logging.
 Select one of the following job logging levels from the list.